vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0-beta/README.md

 ### Lighting

-This section specifies about the lighting of MToon materials.
+This section specifies the lighting of MToon materials.

 #### Lighting Model